CMU-313/CMU-313.github.io/docs/recitations/reci7-docker.md

 ```terminal
 docker build -t YOUR_IMAGE_NAME  .
 ```
 4. Implement `./docker-compose.yml`.
-You can use the slides for references.
+You can use the slides for reference.
 5. Create a container using the docker image using the command below.
 ```terminal
 docker-compose up -d